 This article will help you learn how to engage your team in task conflict and prevent relationship conflict.

-We will discuss how to differentiate between the two types of conflict and how to manage and resolve each kind properly.
+We will discuss how to differentiate between the two types of conflict and manage and resolve each kind correctly.

 Table of Contents: